dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 gadget-value-type`_ is *<integer>*), then `See gadget-value`_ returns *#f*.

-Setting the gadget value “prints” the value and inserts the appropriate text into the text field.
+Setting the gadget value "prints" the value and inserts the appropriate text into the text field.

-The *value-changing-callback:* init-keyword allows you to specify a callback that is invoked as the value of the text gadget is changing during the course of “casual” typing.
+The *value-changing-callback:* init-keyword allows you to specify a callback that is invoked as the value of the text gadget is changing during the course of "casual" typing.
 Generally, this means when the user is typing text, but before the text is committed (usually by pressing the RETURN key).